 During the webinar, Jim Koziol and Shannon Clark addressed the implications of GDPR on the marketers.
 Shannon mentioned how, as a whole, managing and tracking consent for marketing communications had become a much larger task than she’d previously imagined.
 One example from Jim stood out regarding this: even something as simple as collecting business cards at a trade show changes drastically when those cards are from men and women in the EU.
 That being said, where does that leave marketers when sending out emails or tracking Twitter clicks?
 Suddenly, GDPR is more than a set of statistics or ambiguous predictions; its tangible affect can be felt across many elements of my team’s work.

-If you’re interested in learning more about GDPR, whether that’s how to effectively hire a consultant or build a team, the direction experts think GDPR is headed, or even strategies for getting executive buy-in for your GDPR compliance program, check out the full GDPR webinar here.
+If you’re interested in learning more about the General Data Protection Regulation, whether that’s how to effectively hire a consultant or build a team, the direction experts think GDPR is headed, or even strategies for getting executive buy-in for your GDPR compliance program, check out the full General Data Protection Regulation webinar here.